Hodladi/pWallet2.0/README.md

 But since its .NET you can build the project and run it on any OS.

 It works with a SQLite database for account management and also to save your backend and cloudflare credentials.

+The UI with Phoenix Server can handle:
+- Lightning invoices (pay and receive)
+- LNURL (pay)
+- Lightning Address (pay)
+- Bolt12 offer (pay and receive)
+- Bip353 address (pay and receive)
+- LNAuth
+- Onchain (pay)

+If you have a domain and handles dns for it through Cloudflare you can also:
+- Create custom Bip353 address with your domain